-Most actions initiated by a proxy must be approved by the registrant before DK Hostmaster can carry them out.
+Some actions initiated by a proxy must be approved by the registrant.
 This includes the transfer or deletion of the domain name.

 When is a proxy used?

 Here are three examples of who a registrant can assign as proxy.

 If you would like your registrar/web hosting company to handle your web server space and domain administration, you can assign them the role of proxy.
 Please note, that you must approve most actions the proxy initiates.

 You have a website but you allow a friend or consultant to manage it.
 Then you can grant them access to the domain name as a proxy.

 - If you work in a large company where the company is the registrant, you can make a technician or server administrator the proxy and a person in the accounting department the billing contact.

 A registrant and a proxy can assign another person or company as responsible for payment for the domain name.
 This role is called billing contact; the person or company assigned as billing contact will be assigned a separate user ID.